Maggie O'Connor

 Growing up in a musical family in the suburbs of Atlanta GA, Maggie started playing the violin at age 7 in a family band.
 Concurrently, she took classical violin lessons with Larisa Morgulis, a distinguished graduate of the Odessa Conservatory in Ukraine.
 Playing music with her family band is where Maggie began to develop an ear for arranging, recording, group playing, and improvisation; skills she has embraced throughout her musical life.
 In her early years, she was a member of numerous bluegrass and rock bands while also being a member and soloist with Atlanta's top three youth orchestras.

 Maggie continued her professional training at the Peabody Institute of the Johns Hopkins University where she studied with violinist Herbert Greenberg earning Bachelors and Masters degrees in violin performance.
-She was also a finalist in the Marbury Prize Competition for Undergraduate Violinists while finishing up her Bachelor's degree with distinction and had the honor of being accepted into the Five Year Advanced Degree Program along with being awarded the Career Development Grant while at Peabody.
+She was also a finalist in the Marbury Prize Competition for Undergraduate Violinists while completing her Bachelor's degree with distinction and had the honor of being accepted into the Five Year Advanced Degree Program along with being awarded the Career Development Grant while at Peabody.
 She was the recipient of full tuition scholarships while studying at the Aspen Music Festival and School for three years.
-Maggie currently resides in North Carolina with her husband and plays a beautifully handcrafted 1996 violin made by Lukas Wronski and uses D'Addario strings.
+Maggie currently resides in North Carolina with her husband, and plays a beautifully handcrafted 1996 violin made by Lukas Wronski and uses D'Addario strings.